Solo performance: Solo performance in film

 The first full-length talking film which showed only a single character was Sofi, a 1968 film starring Tom Troupe.
 The film was based on "Diary of a Madman" by Gogol.

 The 1964 Hindi movie Yaadein also featured only Sunil Dutt, but Nargis Dutt made a few appearances as a silhouette.
 However, it still made it to the Guinness Book of World Records for the "fewest actors in a narrative film".

 Secret Honor is a 1984 film about Richard Nixon with Philip Baker Hall as the disgraced President ruminating on his past.

 In the 21st century, the "solo performance" had a rejuvenation period with films like Locke, All Is Lost and Buried.
 The characteristics were different from the previous one-character films that were made – mainly by location and style.
 Sofi and works like Give 'em Hell, Harry!, were still studio-filmed theater pieces.
 The 21st-century films were mostly shot on location and were much more stylized with their cinematic expression and camera usage.
+In 2018, celebrated solo performer Simon Callow starred in a one-man film of A Christmas Carol that was set entirely in a ruined warehouse.
+In an interview, Callow emphasised that the film was distinct from his theatrical production of the story: "The theatre version is pure theatre, the film, pure cinema, proving how phenomenally rich this favourite of all Christmas stories is."

-R. Parthiban wrote, produced, directed, and was the only actor in the 2019 Tamil movie Oththa Seruppu Size 7.
+R. Parthiban wrote, produced, directed, and was the only actor in the 2019 Tamil film Oththa Seruppu Size 7.

 Merrick McCartha co-wrote and executive produced a short film that he portrays Ira Aldridge.